Lorimar Television

-Lorimar Productions, Inc., later known as Lorimar Television and Lorimar Distribution, was an American production company that was later a subsidiary of Warner Bros., active from 1969 until 1993, when it was folded into Warner Bros.
-Television (which is currently known as Warner Bros.
-Television Studios).
-It was founded by Irwin Molasky, Merv Adelson, and Lee Rich.
-The company's name was a portmanteau of Adelson's then wife, Lori and Palomar Airport.
+Lorimar Television (formerly Lorimar Productions, Inc. and Lorimar Distribution, commonly known as Lorimar) was an American production company that was later a subsidiary of Warner Bros., active from February 1, 1969 until December 1, 1993, when it was consolidated into Warner Bros.
+Television.
+The company was founded by Irwin Molasky, Merv Adelson, and Lee Rich.
+The brand was a portmanteau of the name of Merv's then wife, Lori, and Palomar Airport, in San Diego.

-The firm "expanded from television and movies into advertising" in the 1980s.